discourse/service_skeleton/README.md

 ## Metrics

-Running a service without metrics is like trying to fly a fighter jet whilst blindfolded.
-Everything seems to be going OK until you slam into the side of a mountain you never saw coming.
+Running a service without metrics is like trying to fly a fighter jet whilst
+blindfolded: everything seems to be going OK until you slam into the side of a mountain you never saw coming.
 For that reason, `ServiceSkeleton` provides a Prometheus-based metrics registry, a bunch of default process-level metrics, an optional HTTP metrics server, and simple integration with [the Prometheus ruby